NunjaUwU/r34-board-downloader/README.md

 It is really bad but if you want to try it you can find it here <https://crates.io/crates/r34_api>

 # How to use it
+Because its my First programm and im to lazy and stoopid to add a Code Signing Certificate you have to whitelist the exe file in your Antivirus.
+I would recommend making a new folder where you execute it cause its going to create some extra files.
 As soon as you run the exe file it will give you instructions.

 ## Tags